Ashwin7mak/qbui/ui/client-react/src/assets/css/readme.md

 ```

 > TODO: We could share breakpoint settings between React and Sass using the [jsontosass-loader NPM module](https://www.npmjs.com/package/jsontosass-loader).

+## Types of Media Queries

+See [developer.mozilla.org](https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries/Using_media_queries) for details on available media queries.

+- Use orientation to optimize layouts that may not work well when in landscape.
+(The majority of our designs assume a decent portrait design)
+- Use [resolution](http://caniuse.com/#feat=css-media-resolution) for serving up higher resolution assets (icons) for high resolution devices.
+- [Interaction media features](http://caniuse.com/#feat=css-media-interaction) are not yet fully supported by Firefox.
+Use them sparingly and only when other means are available.
+-

 # Bootstrap
 - Use the bootstrap configuration file before trying to style a bootstrap component.
 You can find it in `client-react/src/assets/css/_customVariables.scss`.